 - Corresponding with supporters and recording any relevant communications.

-- Sending marketing information to our supporters.
+- Sending fundraising and marketing information to our supporters.

 - Keeping records of donations made and actions taken by our supporters.